Effect-TS/effect/.changeset/breezy-countries-warn.md

 "effect": minor
 ---

-add preregisteredWords options to frequency metric key type
+add preregisteredWords option to frequency metric key type

 You can use this to register a list of words to pre-populate the value of the metric.